rafa-borges/bookmarks-cards/README.md

 # Bookmarks Cards
 ![build-test-deploy](https://github.com/rafa-borges/bookmarks-cards/workflows/build-test-deploy/badge.svg?branch=master)

-This is a Vue 2 JavaScript app that renders Chrome bookmarks into cards.
+This is a Vue 3 JavaScript app that renders Chrome bookmarks into cards.
 It is meant to be used as Chrome extension.
 You can see a [live demo](https://rafa-borges.github.io/bookmarks-cards/).

 ## TODO List
-- TypeScript support
 - VueX or similar for the loading of the chrome data
-- Increased testing
+- Automated testing
 - Break down to smaller components
-- Migration to Vue3

 ## Project commands
 ```
-yarn install
+npm install
-yarn serve
+npm run dev
-yarn build
+npm run build
-yarn test:unit
-yarn lint
 ```

 ## Running the app